chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Work with your reviewers
 ++++++++++++++++++++++++

 * Iterate with the reviewer until you're both satisfied.
+One should generally try to do whatever their reviewer asks.
+Sometimes, a reviewer will ask for something really hard.
+Try to make sure they understand the magnitude of the request, and try to discuss if it's really necessary to do before merging.
 If you can't come to agreement, one of you should bring other developers (individually or via chapel-developers_) into the conversation to get a broader opinion (one of the jobs of the reviewer is to serve as a proxy for other developers, or to bring those developers into the conversation if they feel unqualified to do so).

 .. _Test changes: